Yluro/symmetry-measurements/README.md

 ```math
 \Theta = \sum_{i=1}^{24}  |60^\circ - \theta_i|
 ```
-where $\theta_i$ are the individual twisting angles between the vectors of two opposite faces.
+where $\theta_i$ are twisting angles between vectors of two opposite faces.

 ### Usage
 1. Open a structure in Olex2.